D221/convert_to_opus/README.md

 # convert_to_opus
 convert_to_opus is a simple shell script that converts directories of audio files to [opus](https://opus-codec.org/).

+## Features
-The shell script puts the original files in a separate directory
+- Puts original audio files in a subdirectory
+- The ability to select the bitrate
+- Support for most known audio file types
 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.